MultiQC/MultiQC/docs/core/development/modules.md

     'scale': 'GnBu',                # Colour scale for colour coding.
 Set to False to disable.
     'suffix': None,                 # Suffix for value (eg. '%') 'format': '{:,.1f}',            # Output format() string
-    'shared_key': None              # See below for description 'modify': None,                 # Lambda function to modify values 'hidden': False,                # Set to True to hide the column on page load 'placement' : 1000.0,           # Alter the default ordering of columns in the table }
+    'shared_key': None,             # See below for description 'modify': None,                 # Lambda function to modify values 'hidden': False,                # Set to True to hide the column on page load 'placement' : 1000.0,           # Alter the default ordering of columns in the table 'to_float': None,               # Lambda function to a float for coloring and sorting }
 ```